gomorpheus/morpheus-docs/provisioning/library/instance_types.rst

 Instance Types
 --------------

-Adding an Instance Type creates a new Library Item category.
-Multiple layouts can be added to an instance type, and these layout can have different nodes attached.
-The instance wizard will present the layout options compatible with the selected cloud.
-If cloud selection is turned off, all layouts will be presented for all cloud types accessible by the user.
+Adding an Instance Type creates a new Library item category.
+Multiple Layouts can be added to an Instance Type and these Layouts can have different Nodes attached.
+The Instance provisioning wizard will present the Layout options compatible with the selected Cloud.
+If Cloud selection is turned off, all Layouts will be presented for all Cloud types accessible by the User.

 .. image:: /images/provisioning/library/Types_Library_Morpheus_salt_library_item.png

 Name
-  Name of the Instance Type in the Provisioning Library Code
+  Name of the Instance Type in the provisioning Library Code
-  Useful shortcode for provisioning naming schemes and export reference.
+  A useful shortcode for provisioning naming schemes and export reference Description
-Description
   The description of the Instance Type shown in the Provisioning Library.
 (255 characters max) Category
-  For filtering in Instance sections and Provisioning Wizard
+  For filtering in Instance sections and provisioning wizard

   * Web
   * SQL
-  * NoSLQ
+  * NoSQL
   * Apps
   * Network
   * Messaging